atmaivancevic/AWS_setup/README.md

 ## 4. Run some things

-Remember to either log out, or `source ~/.profile` first, to update your .profile to include the new bin dir.
+Remember to either log out, or `source ~/.profile` first, to update your .profile to include the new `bin` dir with all installed programs.

-Then you can run any of the installed programs from anywhere!
-You can see all installed programs in the `bin/` and `src/` dirs of `/mnt/local`.
+Everything that's been installed can be found in the `bin/` and `src/` dirs of `/mnt/local`.
 You should create analysis directories & results files on `/mnt/local` too, since $HOME doesn't have much space.

 ## 5. Terminate the instance when your analysis is done